microsoft/vscode-docs/docs/intelligentapps/playground.md

 1. Type prompts or questions from the chat box at the bottom of playground
 1. Send questions and wait for responses.

-From the chat box, you can also clear chat history, or add attachement for the prompt.
+From the chat input box, you can also clear chat history or add attachments for the prompt.

 ## Add attachments for multi-modal models